 Technology is changing marketing at a staggering rate, and many brands, especially smaller ones, are finding it difficult to keep up with new tools like marketing automation, artificial intelligence or even the ever-expanding number of social media channels.
-According to Matthew Sweezey, principal of marketing insights for Salesforce.com and one of the top minds in the future of marketing, focusing on those tools, rather than your marketing tactics, might actually be what’s holding your business back.
+According to Mathew Sweezey, principal of marketing insights for Salesforce.com and one of the top minds in the future of marketing, focusing on those tools, rather than your marketing tactics, might actually be what’s holding your business back.

 Sweezey is a noted author and speaker and considered a pioneer of marketing automation.
 He has written for Forbes, AdAge and Harvard Business Press, among others and works with some of the largest brands in the world.
 In his role with Salesforce.com he uses his research and insights to help better understand the consumer/brand relationship and produces their yearly Future of Marketing Report.